bangle-io/bangle-editor/react-menu/api.md

   - `linkSubMenu`: If the the selection is inside a link mark

-  - `null` : If the above do not match and the selection is empty.
+  - `defaultMenu`: If the above do not match and selection is not empty.

-  - `floatingMenu`: If the above conditions do not match.
+  - `null` : anything else

 ### commands: {{core.link.CommandObject}}